Assessments with Us

 Assessment phase 2 - Your child's appointment with the Speech and Language Therapist will be in clinic, nursery or home.
 They will assess your child's communication skills and provide you with advice and strategies on how you can support your child.
 There may need to be a follow-up session to see if there has been any progress.
 This information will be shared with the team to decide if your child meets the criteria for an autism assessment.

 Assessment phase 3 - Once all the information has been collected from the team of professionals and they feel your child meets the criteria for assessment a Paediatrician will be allocated to complete the child’s assessment.
-Sometimes it is difficult to be sure whether a child has autism, even after these appointments.
-If we need a more detailed look at your child's social interaction, we will need to request an Autism Diagnostic Observation Schedule (ADOS) assessment carried out in a clinic setting.

 Assessment is a multidisciplinary approach and always includes information from different professionals.
 The professionals involved will depend on your child’s needs but will be led by one person.
 Your child’s assessment will include: